billti/billti.github.io/_posts/2022-01-30-blob-streaming.md

 Then request "https://localhost:7098/asset" in Postman (or the browser) and verify it works.
 (Note:
 Here I have uploaded a 'medium.txt' file which is 1000 lines (32,000 bytes) for easier testing, as the 32MB responses tend to make some tools a little slow to work with.
-This I put into a container named `assets` on the Azure Storage account).
+I put this into a container named `assets` on the Azure Storage account).

-Great.
-So how about requesting a range?
-Let's try.
+Trying requesting a range, and you should see output similar to:

 ```txt
 GET https://localhost:7098/asset HTTP/1.1
 Range: bytes=1024-2047